XipanXiao/1506class/README.md

 2. Install [PHP](https://secure.php.net/) and [MySQL](https://www.mysql.com/).
 Modify your Apache configuration to enable PHP and MySQL.
 Restart Apache if necessary.
 3. Install a [github](https://github.com) client or command line tool.
 4. Install any IDE like [Eclipse](http://www.eclipse.org).
-5. Download the code using your github client, put it under your Apache's web home directory, e.g. /Users/xipanxiao/Sites.
+5. Download the code using your github client, put it under your Apache's web home directory, e.g. '/Users/xipanxiao/Sites'.
-6. Find the 'data' directory from the root directory of the source code, find config.php, modify the MySQL connection information based on your setup.
+6. Find the 'data' directory from the root directory of the source code, rename 'config.php.template' to 'config.php', modify the MySQL connection information based on your setup.
+Rename 'create_users.php.template' to 'create_users.php'.
-7. Launch a browser and browse to the path of 'index.html'. e.g. http://localhost/~xipanxiao/1506class/index.html.
+7. Launch a browser and navigate to the path of 'reset.php'. e.g. 'http://localhost/~xipanxiao/1506class/cgi-bin/reset.php'.
+Input the answer to the question (It is setup in 'config.php' as 'pet') and submit.
+This will create the MySQL database for you.
+Then browse to the path of 'index.html', e.g. 'http://localhost/~xipanxiao/1506class/index.html'.
 8. Pick any open [issues](https://github.com/XipanXiao/1506class/issues) and start work on it.
 9. Create a 'pull request' using your github client.
 I'll be informed to review your submission.